greenpeace/gpes-bigquery-recipes/upload-from-salesforce.md

 We use Salesforce as our CRM.

-## 1 - Export the users from Engaging Networks
+## 1 - Export the users from Salesforce

 To bring data from Salesforce to Google Big Query you must first create a report in Salesforce and export it as a CSV.

+Use this options:

 * Format: CSV
 * Charset: UTF-8
 * Delimitado por comas, (distinto a la configuración regional).csv

-For large volumes you may need to split your file.
+For large volumes you may need to split your file if Salesforce gives you an error.

 ## 2 - Upload the CSVs to Google Storage